blairperry/BrownBear_MultiTissueTxome/README.md

 ---
 ### 2. Gene-level expression quantification
-These analyses were run on WSU's HPC ([Kamiak](https://hpc.wsu.edu/)).
+Note: These analyses were run on WSU's HPC ([Kamiak](https://hpc.wsu.edu/)).
 For generalizability, simplified commands are presented here rather than the specific SLURM scripts used to run these commands on Kamiak.

 #### Quality trimming of raw reads using Trim Galore
 ```bash